 It's sounding like I don't like the FT-DX101D but honestly, I do.
 It's a beautiful piece of engineering with a low noise-floor.
 Like the IC-7610, the 101 allows you to adjust the audio of both TX and RX so that you can achieve your own personal preference and to suit your voice and hearing.

 During a contest earlier, I was struggling to find a gap on the waterfall and contesters were rubbing shoulders with each other on the panadapter but still, their signals were all totally isolated from one another with none of the bleed-over that I sometimes hear on the 7300 in these conditions.
-Having said that, the IC-7610 was pretty much as selective as the 101.
+Having said that, the IC-7610 just as selective as the 101.
 The 7610 didn't have Yaesu's VC Tune though.

-To connect the FT-DX101D to my MFJ993B ATU, I needed the correct interface module (MFJ-5124Y) and luckily, I found one in my 'bits-box' which I'd previously purchased for my DX3000.
+To connect the FT-DX101D to an MFJ993B ATU, I needed the correct interface module (MFJ-5124Y) and luckily, I found one in my 'bits-box' which I'd previously purchased for my DX3000.
 Once connected, it was pretty easy to setup in the Yaesu's menus.
 The only odd thing about it was that normally, you would press the radio's TUNE button once and the radio would drop power, switch to a constant carrier, transmit and wait for the tuning cycle to complete and then automatically stop transmitting and switch everything back to normal.
 But on the 101, it keeps on transmitting until you press the TUNE button again.
 Very strange - I'll have to look into it more.

 |MFJ 5124Y ATU INTERFACE|